On this page: Information about grades and types of trips

-We tramp just about anywhere in the lower North Island, particularly the Rimutaka, Tararua and Ruahine Forest Parks, and the top of the South Island with occasional trips as far south as Arthur’s Pass, Mt Cook National Park and Rakiura National Park on Stewart Island.
+We tramp just about anywhere in the lower North Island, particularly the Remutaka, Tararua and Ruahine Forest Parks, and the top of the South Island with occasional trips as far south as Arthur’s Pass, Mt Cook National Park and Rakiura National Park on Stewart Island.

 All our trips are led by experienced club members and follow our trip planning and safety procedures.

 Family tramping trips are run as day walks and overnight trips and are run regularly throughout the year mainly in the Wellington region.